-The member should submit the distribution application to the relief association board of trustees.
-Dates of service, breaks in service, and leaves of absence provided on the application should be confirmed against the relief association's personnel records.
+The member should submit the completed service pension application to the relief association's board of trustees.
+Dates of service, breaks in service, and leaves of absence provided on the application should be confirmed against the fire chief's annual certification of service credit and against other relief association records.

 The board of trustees then must determine whether the member is eligible for the service pension distribution.
-To be eligible, the member must have: 1) met the minimum retirement age specified in the relief association's bylaws; 2) completed at least the minimum number of active years of fire department service required in the bylaws; 3) completed at least the minimum number of active years of relief association membership required in the bylaws; and 4) complied with any additional service and membership requirements specified in the association's bylaws.
+To be eligible, the member must have: 1) separated from active service with the fire department; 2) met the minimum retirement age specified in the relief association's bylaws; 3) completed at least the minimum number of active years of fire department service required in the bylaws; 4) completed at least the minimum number of active years of relief association membership required in the bylaws; and 5) complied with any additional service and membership requirements specified in the association's bylaws.

 When determining eligibility, the board of trustees should be sure to refer to the bylaws that were in effect on the member's date of separation.
-If the member separated from active fire department service several years ago and has been deferred, the member's eligibility for a service pension and the pension amount are determined based on the bylaws in effect when the member separated.
+If the member has been separated from active fire department service for several years and has been deferred, the member's eligibility for a service pension and the pension amount are determined based on the bylaws in effect when the member separated.